 Because we are a quarterly periodical, we can't do much with breaking news.
-We also normally do not publish poetry, fiction, product reviews, rally reports, club news, press releases, and campground or dealership reviews.
+We also do not publish poetry, fiction, product reviews, rally reports, club news, press releases, campground or dealership reviews, and stories purportedly written by dogs.

 Generally, if it's identical to an article you could find in "Trailer Life" or "Blue Beret," it's not for us.
-Our feature style and orientation is closer to "Smithsonian," "Life," and "National Geographic Adventure."
-It's always best to send a query letter first.
+Our feature style and orientation is closer to "Smithsonian," "Outside," and "National Geographic Adventure."